ognistik/kiki-ai-workflow/README.md

 14. **Command + Control + Option.** Paste in frontmost app, do not reset context, and use the alternative chat model.
 15. **Command + Control + Shift.** Continue in dialog, do not reset context, and use the alternative chat model.
 16. **Command + Control + FN.** Insert below, do not reset context, and use the alternative chat model.
+17. **SHIFT + FN.** Continue in dialog, reset context, and choose a model from the preset list.
+18. **SHIFT + FN + Option.** Paste in frontmost app, reset context, and choose a model from the preset list.
+19. **SHIFT + FN + Control.** Continue in dialog, do not reset context, and choose a model from the preset list.
+20. **SHIFT + FN + CMD.** Insert below, reset context, and choose a model from the preset list.
+21. **SHIFT + FN + Control + Option.** Paste in frontmost app, do not reset context, and choose a model from the preset list.
+22. **SHIFT + FN + Command + Control.** Insert below, do not reset context, and choose a model from the preset list.

 ---
 ### Preset-Specific Triggers